 *Access is defined as the ability of a patient to obtain Prolia®, although patient OOP cost and insurance requirements may vary.

-All Pharmacy Lives associated with Medicare Part D coverage Restriction for Prolia® in DRG Coverage data snapshot as of June 2022 are included in this analysis.
+†All Medicare Part D Pharmacy Lives associated with Coverage Restriction for Prolia in MMIT Coverage data snapshot as of January 2024 are used.1

 **The information is provided as a courtesy only and Amgen does not guarantee the accuracy of the information.